-188. Further information on lines to take is available.
+181. Further information on lines to take is available.
 (Updated March 2013).

-Universal Johnatch
+Universal Jobmatch

-189. Where a company identifies the need to advertise a job they should be signposted to GOV.UK to create an account on Find a Job.
-Find a Job is an automated service for jobseekers and employers which is free at the point of contact and allows the employer (referred to as a 'company' on Find a Job), to post and manage their jobs online.
+182. Where a company identifies the need to advertise a job they should be signposted to GOV.UK to create an account on Universal Jobmatch.
+Universal Jobmatch is an automated job-posting and matching service for jobseekers and employers.
+This service is free at the point of contact and allows the employer (referred to as a 'company' on Universal Jobmatch), to post and manage their jobs online.
 The service is available to both employers and jobseekers 24 hours a day, seven days a week.